MCP Server

 Browse report visual themes and color palettes.
 Control branding, colors, and visual appearance of reports.
 Use action to choose the operation:

 • list_themes — cursor-paginated list of available themes.
-Pass report_id to see both report-level and team-level themes with active status; omit report_id for team-level themes only (pass cursor from page.cursor for next page)
+Pass report_id to see both report-level and team-level themes with active status; omit report_id for team-level themes only.
+Response includes applied_theme_id, applied_theme_source ("team", "report", "system", or null), and team_has_themes

 • list_colors — cursor-paginated list of color palettes.
-Pass report_id to see both report-level and team-level palettes with active status; omit report_id for team-level palettes only (pass cursor from page.cursor for next page)
+Pass report_id to see both report-level and team-level palettes with active status; omit report_id for team-level palettes only.
+Response includes applied_color_id, applied_color_source ("team", "report", "system", or null), and team_has_colors.
+Names and IDs only — read a palette's actual colors with show_color

 • show_theme — single theme details: name, header, footer, and style options (requires report_id and theme_id)